 Visit here for more information.

-In-course scholarships can be applied for once you are a university student at Western University.
+You can apply for in-course scholarships once you become a student at Western University.

 Academic Merit Scholarships